Benta63/Binary-Image-Segmentation/README.md

 #### *main.py*
 * Make the global varialbes changeable by input parameters.
 * Reduce the memory usage of the program.
   * Around line 80, we make lists of all the paths to all of the images.
 As we are only looking at one image from each dataset, we only need a single path.
   * We do not always copy the image correctly in every algorithm.
 As a quick fix, we made a list of a numpy array representation of the images for every individual in the population.
 * Currently, the seedpoint for the Flood and Flood_Fill algorithms are selected using a genetic algorithm.
 It would be helpful if this could be an optional input argument.
+  * Perhaps input a range of values?
 * Perhaps change the main while loop to Calculate the fitness and then update the population. as opposed to:
 Calculate Fitness
 while